alexandre-lelain/components-extra/README.md

 ## Motivation

-Do you have a web app to develop as soon as possible ?
-With extremely short deadlines ?
+Do you have a web application to develop as soon as possible ?
+Are you tired of duplicating components such as a Navbar or a CookiesBanner across all your applications ?
 Do you want to use [material-design](material.io/design/) standards ?

 Well, you are in the right place.
 This lib was made **just** for **you**.

-The aim of the project is to provide **complex** components (like a Navbar, a CookiesBanner, and so on) built on top of material-ui components & standards.
+The aim of the project is to provide fast-to-use **molecule** components (like a Navbar, a CookiesBanner, and so on) built on top of material-ui components & standards.

-The components are not too generic for this very simple purpose: **save you time**.
+The components are built under the [compound pattern](https://kentcdodds.com/blog/compound-components-with-react-hooks) with this very simple purpose: **save you time**.
 They focus on what they were made for.
-They have very few props so you can integrate them **right-away**.
+They have very few props so you can integrate them **right-away** as they all have a built-in default behavior.

-While you may not be able to customize them from the bottom to the top, you can bring your own **theme** to customize them with your own styleguide.
+The compound pattern allows you to customize easily any single inner component of a molecule component, and you can bring your own **theme** to customize them with your own styleguide.

 ## Menu